gpbPiazza/API-Sing-me-a-song/README.md

 ## Objective
 <p>
    The project Sing me asong was developed throughout the Bootcamp of "Respode Aí".
-This project its a API aplication and has the object to register genres, recommendations and return random recommendations.
+This project its a API application and has the objective to register genres, recommendations and return random recommendations.
 </p>

 ### Features